-It is no coincidence that the range of the Canada lynx collides with that of the snowshoe hare (Lepus americanus), which is its primary source of food.
+It is no coincidence that the range of the Canada lynx collides with that of the snowshoe hare (Lepus americanus), its primary food source.

-It is in abundance and has been listed as Least Concern on the IUCN Red List, unlike its cousin, the Iberian lynx, which was close to extinction.
+It is abundant and listed as Least Concern on the IUCN Red List, unlike its cousin, the Iberian lynx, which was close to extinction.

 Scientific Classification